Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Formalism

-where $A_\mu(x)$ is the original gauge field and $B_\mu(x,\tauf)$ denotes the gauge field flowed to flow time $\tauf$. $D_\nu$ and $G_\mu(x)$ are the flowed covariant derivative and field strength constructed using $B_\mu(x,\tauf)$.
+where $A_\mu(x)$ is the original gauge field and $B_\mu(x,\tauf)$ denotes the gauge field flowed to flow time $\tauf$. $D_\nu$ and $G_{\nu\mu}(x)$ are the flowed covariant derivative and field strength constructed using $B_\mu(x,\tauf)$.
 On the lattice the flow equations take the form

 where $U(x,\mu)$ is the original gauge link and $V(x,\mu)$ is its flowed version. $g_0$ is the bare coupling and $S_G$ can take different forms upon how the gauge action is discretized.
-In this work we use the \textit{Zeuthen flow}~\cite{Ramos:2015baa} that adopts a Symanzik improved L$\ddot{\mathrm{u}}$scher–Weisz gauge action \cite{Luscher:1984xn, Luscher:1985zq} eliminating all the $\mathcal{O}(a^2)$ discretization effects.
+In this work we use the \textit{Zeuthen flow}~\cite{Ramos:2015baa} that adopts a Symanzik improved L$\ddot{\mathrm{u}}$scher–Weisz gauge action \cite{Luscher:1984xn, Luscher:1985zq} eliminating tree-level $\mathcal{O}(a^2)$ discretization effects \cite{Ramos:2015baa}.